DRMKC - Disaster Risk Management Knowledge Centre

 • Steve Peterson (Montgomery County Community Emergency Response Teams, USA (Co-chair)

-• Valerio Lorini, EU Joint Research Centre, Italy (Co-chair)
+• Valerio Lorini, European Parliament, Luxembourg (Co-chair)

 • Cody Buntain, University of Maryland College Park, USA